 Yosemite National Park

 Yosemite National Park is well known as an iconic destination for landscape photographers, and with good reason.
 Located in the Sierra Nevada, the 1,200 square miles of the park include often-photographed sights like Half Dome, Yosemite Falls, El Capitan, and many others.
 Most of the park’s visitors spend their time only in Yosemite Valley, but there is an abundance of amazing scenes throughout the park, and plenty of trails that will take you there.
+If you are planning a visit you may want to check out this article on the best photography spots in Yosemite by Laurence Norah.

 Mono Lake is located in the eastern Sierra Nevada, just outside of Yosemite National Park.
 It is a truly spectacular and unique place that attracts many photographers.
 The tufa towers in and around the land make it a very special lake.
 It is also an important location for wildlife, especially birds.
 Currently Mono Lake is threatened by low water levels and increasingly high salt levels.
 The change in water level has somewhat changed the appearance of the lake and its surroundings.